Darius Days: Houston Rockets (2022–2023)

 After going undrafted in the 2022 NBA draft, Days played for the San Antonio Spurs in the 2022 NBA Summer League.
 On July 16, 2022, he signed a two-way contract with the Miami Heat.
 On October 8, the Heat ended his two-way contract and subsequently signed him to a summer contract.
 The following day, he was waived by the Heat after appearing in two pre-season games.

 On October 11, Days signed an Exhibit 10 deal with the Houston Rockets.
 Six days later, his contract was converted to a two-way contract.
 He split the 2022–23 season with the Rockets and the Rio Grande Valley Vipers of the NBA G League.
 He played four NBA games during the season.

 On July 2, 2023, Days signed a second two-way contract with the Rockets.
 He played for them in the 2023 NBA Summer League.
 He was waived on October 23.

 Rio Grande Valley Vipers (2023–2024)

 On October 30, 2023, Days re-joined the Rio Grande Valley Vipers for the 2023–24 NBA G League season.

 Winnipeg Sea Bears (2024)

 On April 29, 2024, Days signed with the Winnipeg Sea Bears of the Canadian Elite Basketball League.
 However, he was waived on June 10.

 On July 17, 2024, Days signed with the TNT Tropang Giga of the Philippine Basketball Association (PBA) as the team's import for the 2024 PBA Governors' Cup.
-On August 14, Rondae Hollis-Jefferson returned to TNT Tropang Giga as the team's import for the 2024 PBA Governors' Cup.
+On August 14, he was replaced by Rondae Hollis-Jefferson without appearing in a game.